-Users of RedHat Enterprise Linux 7 or 8 and CentOS 7 or 8 can use the RPM package to install SEP.
-Other versions or distributions are not supported.
+Users of RedHat Enterprise Linux (RHEL) 7 or 8 can use the RPM package to install Starburst Enterprise.

 The RPM archive includes the application, all plugins, the necessary default configuration files, default setups, and integration with the operating system to start as a service.

 Use Starburst Admin with the RPM package to install and manage a cluster of bare-metal servers or virtual machines.
 Only use the RPM package directly to deploy on a single node or a few nodes manually, or if you use an alternative provisioning system.

 Installing the required Java setup is typically managed separately.